With our partnership with Getty Images, you can license editorial and stock photography to use on your site.

 To learn more about refunds, visit Refund policies.

 Please license any Getty Images that you use publicly, including images that you share to social networks or set as a page thumbnail.
 The watermarked preview images are there for you to get a feel for how an image would look on your site.
+Until you license the image, the preview will be low-resolution.

 - You'll license images directly through your Squarespace account.